Special affine representations for hyperbolic groups

-A probability $\beta$ over $G$ will be called admissible if it is finitely supported, symmetric such that the $\gb$-random walk over $(X,d)$ has non-zero drift.
-If $(X_n)_n$ denotes a $\gb$-random walk over $(X,d)$ the last assumption is equivalent to say that the random variable $Z_n=\frac{d(X_n.o,o)}{n}$ converges in $L^1(\gO,\BP)$ to a non-zero constant $\ell$ \cite{MR1743100}.
+We call a probability measure $\beta$ on $\Ga$ {\it admissible} if it is finitely supported, symmetric and such that the $\gb$-random walk over $(\Ga,d_\Ga)$ has non-zero drift.
+Observe that because $\Ga$ is assumed to be non-elementary, any probability supported on a generating set has non-zero drift \cite{MR1743100}.\\ If $(X_n)_n$ denotes a $\gb$-random walk on $(\Ga,d_\Ga)$ the last assumption is equivalent to say that the random variable $Z_n=\frac{d_\Ga(X_n,e)}{n}$ converges in $L^1(\gO,\BP)$ to a non-zero constant denoted $\ell$ \cite{MR1743100}.

-Given a unitary representation $\pi$ and a admissible probability $\gb$; a cocycle with coefficient in $\pi$, $b_\pi$, is called $\beta$-harmonic if it satisfies: or equivalently
+Given a unitary representation $\pi$ and a admissible probability $\gb$.
+A cocycle with coefficients in $\pi$, $c_\pi$, is called $\beta$-harmonic if it satisfies: or equivalently

-for all $h\in G$.
+for all $h\in \Ga$.